Local web work, local stakes.

 Branford businesses get slammed in summer, then wonder where everyone went in February.
 Tourists find you once, but there's no system to bring them back or keep locals engaged through the year.

-Problems I keep seeing:
+Problems I keep seeing

 East Haven